visualia/visualia/docs/utils/colors.md

 ## gray

-To simplify working with grays, there is an addional function to generate two hundred fifty six shades of gray.
+To simplify working with grays, there is a function `gray()` to generate two hundred fifty six shades of gray.
 It is inspired by Processing / p5 [fill()](https://p5js.org/reference/#/p5/fill) function.

 ```ts
 function gray(value: number): string;